On Campus Housing Regulations

 B.18 Room/Suite Occupancy

 a.
 Unauthorized gatherings of more than twenty (20) individuals, at any time, in individual rooms or Saxon and Hitch suites are prohibited.
-In 10-person suites, gatherings of more than thirty (30) individuals are prohibited.

 b.
 The Housing Assignment Office will continue to sell available space in assigned rooms and may fill this space at any time.
 Residents are required to keep the vacant space clean and available for a potential roommate at all times.

 B.19 Smoking and Tobacco Products

 Smoking of any kind is not permitted within all University housing communities.
 In accordance with the UCLA Tobacco-Free Policy, the use of all tobacco products, including cigarettes, cigars and smokeless tobacco, as well as electronic cigarettes, is prohibited on campus and at properties owned or leased by UCLA.
 There are no designated smoking areas.
 We ask that tobacco users be respectful of our neighbors and not congregate or litter on their property.

 A telephone will be supplied as part of the furnishings in your room.
 Removing the phone from the room will result in a Housing fee assessed to the residents.
 Telephone use is limited to lawful activities.
 Tampering with telephone equipment, false use of authorization codes and/or calling card codes, and/or misuse of telephone services is prohibited.

 B.21 Decorating, Alteration to Premises/Property Damage